ImmortalMan01/mod-plugin/discord-bot/README.md

 }
 ```

 The bot announces the mute in the configured channel using a styled embed.
-The embed shows the muted player's Minecraft skin, lists the mute details in separate fields, and includes an **Unmute** button that triggers a request back to the plugin.
+The embed shows the muted player's Minecraft skin.
+Type, date and muted by are displayed side by side, while the player name, duration and reason are stacked beneath.
+An **Unmute** button triggers a request back to the plugin.

 ## Commands